 In the event that a party files a motion that is not uncontested the motion shall be submitted accompanied by an order substantially in the form provided for in Pa.R.C.P.
 No. 208.4(b)(2).
 The original and a sufficient number of copies for all parties to the proceeding shall be filed with the Prothonotary.
 Upon the filing of a motion and proposed order the Prothonotary shall transmit the original of the motion and proposed order to the judge's chambers for review and consideration.
 If the Court determines that an evidentiary hearing is necessary or if oral argument has been requested the Deputy Court Administrator shall schedule the appropriate proceeding.
-Upon the Judge signing the order the original of the motion and order shall be responsible for service of the motion and order in accordance with the Pennsylvania Rules of Civil Procedure.
+Upon the Judge signing the order the original of the motion and order shall be returned to the Prothonotary.
+The party filing the motion shall be responsible for service of the motion and order in accordance with the Pennsylvania Rules of Civil Procedure.